jerichodon1998/chatapp-backend/src/real_time/README.md

 ### To-do

-- [ ] Implement Conditional Types in CustomNamespace, also read more about generic types in Typescript
+- [x] Implement Conditional Types in CustomNamespace, also read more about generic types in Typescript
+- [ ] Read more and implement emitWithAck to all 'Server to client events'